 Mesquite High School

-- The teacher population of 79 teachers has stayed relatively flat over five school years.
+- The teacher population of 75 teachers has declined by 8% over five school years.

 |Grades Offered||Grades 8-12|

 - Mesquite High School is ranked within the top 20% of all 2,111 schools in Arizona (based off of combined math and reading proficiency testing data) for the 2017-18 school year.